MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/onboard-configure.md

 ---
 title: Onboard devices and configure Microsoft Defender for Endpoint capabilities
-description: Onboard Windows 10 devices, servers, non-Windows devices and learn how to run a detection test. ms.service: defender-endpoint ms.author: siosulli
+description: Onboard Windows 10 and Windows 11 devices, servers, non-Windows devices and learn how to run a detection test. ms.service: defender-endpoint ms.author: siosulli
 author: siosulli